Makktu/FlashTextV2/README.md

 - Decide on overall design.
 Am I including Tabbed navigation just because I want to gain experience with it?
 This could still be a one-screen app.
 - Implement basics of colour scheme picker.
 - Finalise where and how the likes of History will pop up.
 I.e. as a modal or a separate screen.
 AND implement first draft of it.

+Tabbed screens OUT -- modal Settings screen IN.
+Not really working yet.
+Theme picker button added (not working yet).
+History will also be on the modal.

+### Weds 9 October 2024

+- Get Modal Settings working and talking to the app and vice versa
+- Bonus: get Themes working, at least as a rough draft.